buzzqw/TUS/OBSS/markdown-separati/en/27-breaking-in-and-entering.md

 # Breaking In and Entering

-> In a man's life, there eventually comes a day when, to go where he must go, if there are no doors or windows, he has to break through the wall.
+> In a man' \*\*s life, there eventually comes a day when, to go where he must go, if there are no doors or windows, he has to break through the wall.
 (Bernard Malamud)

 The crime of theft will be punished with the branding of thieves, right on the chest.
 In case of repetition of the crime, first the ears and then two fingers of the hands will be cut off.
-(Twoslad, Citizens' Rights and Duties)
+(Twoslad, Citizens' \*\* Rights and Duties)

 When trying to break an object, there are two choices: hit it with an object (weapon?) or break it with brute force.